 After the lecture I finished writing the papers I had been working on.
 Sari and Sven and I began discussing the religious implications in the Romantic movement.
 We were too tired to pursue our ideas very far; we did not stay up very late.

 Friday, August 13

 More people than ever before came on the morning walk; it was the last official morning walk of the Conference.
 It was raining.
 I met Julia, Nick Roe’s girlfriend.
 Jane and Angela, the two hikers who liked my singing “Thais” so much, arranged with me to send them the lyrics after I got home.
-It was the last time to skip rocks, the last time to keep up with Richard’s long strides, the last time to sing “Stormy Weather” and “Anything Goes.”
+It was the last time to skip rocks with Neville, the last time to keep up with Richard’s long strides, the last time to sing “Stormy Weather” and “Anything Goes.”
 But those of us not leaving early tomorrow would have one more walk anyway, though Richard didn’t think he could come.

 Dr. Marianne Walenda, the professor from near Heidelberg, told me about visiting her brother in East Berlin and how he couldn’t get out, but she could now go in whenever she wanted.
 We lamented not using these two weeks for her to teach me more German.
 Next time, we promised each other.

 |Father Robert Barth, SJ|

 We all walked down to the Prince of Wales Hotel for the final lecture, Prof. Angus Easson of Salford University (near Manchester) giving his “View across the Solway: Wordsworth and Burns.”
 He talked about Robert Burns’s Scottish traditions, paralleling several aspects with elements in Wordsworth’s poetry.

 After the lecture was our last discussion in our seminar, at which silver-tongued Bill got Norman Fruman to open up his discussion of the Affections some more.
 It had gotten sidetracked the day before so that we could take advantage of listening to those who would not be around later.